AnthonyLzq/Hiref/readme.md

 10. Update a job offer: `/jobOffers/:idJobOffer/`, it has a patch method, here are some examples:

-    - You can send the request with a query or without it, if you send the request without, then you need the same payload that is shown [here](#jobOffer-payload), adding the field `status` in the "args". <a id="status-for-jobOffers"></a>Remember that only the following status are allowed: published, inEvaluation, rePublished, completed and canceled. <a id="one-jobOffer-payload"></a> You will get a response as follows:
+    - You can send the request with a query or without it, if you send the request without, then you need the same payload that is shown [here](#jobOffer-payload), adding the field `status` in the "args". <a id="status-for-jobOffers"></a>Remember that only the following status are allowed: published, inEvaluation, rePublished, completed and canceled. <a id="one-jobOffer-response"></a> You will get a response as follows:

       ```json
       {
         "error": false,
         "message": {
+          "result": {
             "code": "Updated company code for the job offer.",
             "deadline": "YEAR-MONTH-DAY",
             "description": {
               "content": "Updated job offer content.",
               "title": "Updated job offer title"
             },
             "idProject": "Project MongoDB id",
             "occupations": ["Updated ocupation 1", "Updated ocupation 2"],
             "roles": [
               {
                 "name": "Updated role 1",
                 "quantity": 12,
                 "remuneration": 930
               }
             ],
             "status": "Updated job offer status."
           }
         }
+      }
       ```

-    - If you send the request with a query like this `?status=`, then a payload is no longer need it, and you will get the same response shown [here](#one-jobOffer-payload), but with the status updated.
+    - If you send the request with a query like this `?status=`, then a payload is no longer need it, and you will get the same response shown [here](#one-jobOffer-response), but with the status updated.

 11. Get all the job offers by project: `/jobOffers/getAllByProject/:idProject`, it has a get method.
 If you send the request, then you will get the same response shown [here](#jobOffers-response), those who belongs to the requested project.